There's a reason why they call us the City of Champions.

 The Durham Bulls Baseball Club, founded in 1902, is the Triple-A baseball affiliate of the Tampa Bay Rays and is the most famous minor league baseball team in the country thanks to Bull Durham, the best sports movie of all time according to Sports Illustrated.
 The team plays 72 of 144 regular season home games at the 10,000 seat Durham Bulls Athletic Park.
 In 2009, the Bulls won their first Triple-A national championship, in 2011 earned their 6,000th win in franchise history, and in 2018 won their second straight Governors' Cup title, and sixth in team history.

 Durham’s already created Olympians, and true to our nature, we believe the next generation of Olympians will soon compete in this community of trailblazers.
 We’re where student-athletes come to excel at prestigious universities and tournaments, taught by Olympic caliber coaches like Dr. LeRoy Walker and Al Buehler.
-Records were set here by world-class track stars: Lee Calhoun, Dave Sime, and just down the road, Marion Jones.
+Records were also set here by world-class track stars Lee Calhoun and Dave Sime.

 The athletes of years past are worth being excited about, but so is the pedigree of our collegiate sports world leadership.
 In March of 2018, North Carolina Central University Athletic Director Dr. Ingrid Wicker McCree was named the Under Armour Athletic Director of the Year after coaching both volleyball and softball at NCCU, becoming the first coach in school history to win conference titles in multiple sports.